mermaidpurse/wrapsher/README.md

 Things I like in various languages that would be nice to incorporate:

-- First-class functions and objects, like Ruby and Lisps
+- First-class functions
-- Powershell and Elixir: pipeline syntax
 - Go-like mandatory initialization of typed variables (every type has a "zero value") rather than nullability.
+- Namespacing
 - Easy parallelism of some kind
 - `use` as a way to enable a feature or bring in a module--I just like the word
 - Algol-ish syntax for popularity (I love Erlang but few people really do.
 It should look kind of like C/Go/everything else).
+- Perl-like version constraints (`use version ...`)
+- Erlang-like lack of keyword for function definiton (no `def`)
 - Set/array/list comprehensions

-- Perl-like version constraints (`use version ...`)
-- Erlang-like lack of keyword for function definiton
-- Namespacing
+Some ideas I had that don't seem feasible:

+- Pipelines.
+I do like them in Powershell, I guess I like them in Elixir but they seem complicated and I think they actually result in Elixir being harder to read for a newcomer.
+- Mildly object-oriented method message sending syntax, e.g.
+  `var.fun(1)` -> `__type_fun(var, 1)` or something.
+This
+  conflicts with module namespacing, so I think I'll stick with this.
+If you want something object-ish (for now) you'll need to do C-style convention where the first argument is `self` kind of thing.

 ## Implementation Notes/Ideas